NSapozhnikov/miRNA_DB_Parser/README.md

  miRNA_DB_Parser is a Python script that collects certain information from open miRNA databases (miRDB) and writes it to the outfile (.xlsx).
 ## TargetScan_DB_Parser
  TargetScan_DB_Parser.py downloads .xlsx file from TargetScan site for each miRNA in the input file to its directory, and after appending its content deletes each downloaded file.
+ This method has been chosen due to bad HTML markup of TargetScan web site and impossibility to use any SQL databases.

 ### Requested modules: